Kaluan-Ka/Kaluan-Ka/README.md

 [Leer en Español](README_ES.md)

-I design and build **AI-driven solutions** that automate workflows, integrate systems, and transform data into actionable intelligence.
-My work combines analytics, business logic, low-code automation and practical AI implementation — especially using **n8n**, **LLM-based agents**, and **cloud-integrated workflows**.

-I am currently developing a portfolio focused on **AI automation**, **data analytics**, and **real business use cases**.

----

 ## 👨‍💻 About Me

-- **AI Solutions Builder:** I create solutions that combine automation, data processing, API orchestration and LLM reasoning.
+- BI Analyst with hands-on experience in *Power BI, SQL, and process automation*, working on the development, maintenance, and enhancement of *dashboards, reports, and operational indicators*.
+- Experience in *data cleaning, validation, and standardization*, integration of multiple data sources, and direct support to business areas, translating data into *actionable insights for decision-making.*
+- Analytical, organized, and continuous-improvement-oriented profile, with strong interest in advancing in ETL/ELT, dimensional modeling, and modern data platforms.
 - **n8n Specialist:** Development of multi-step automations, integrations, custom nodes and agentic workflows.
-- **Data Analyst Background:** Experience with Power BI, SQL and data modeling to support analytics pipelines.
-- **Strong Communication Skills:** Former journalist and audiovisual producer — I translate complex systems into clear, human explanations.
-- **Based in Buenos Aires, Argentina.**
+- Based in Buenos Aires, Argentina.

 ---